- 01283 537123

 Tax reduction for higher rate taxpayer is £250 (£262.50 in Scotland), tax reduction for an additional rate (45%) taxpayer is £312.50 (£325.00 in Scotland).

 So a gift worth £1,250 to the charity could cost you as little as £687.50 (£675 in Scotland).

-This is a very flexible scheme organised by CAF (Charities Aid Foundation).
+This is a very flexible scheme organised by Charities Aid Foundation (CAF).
 You can open an account with as little as £10 a month (£120 per annum) by direct debit or with a single payment of £100.

 The account is in effect a 'charity cheque book and debit card' and can be used to make donations easily - spontaneously or regularly - by phone, by post or online - to your preferred charities.

 Tax is recovered at the basic rate and added to your account.
-As with Gift Aid, higher rate taxpayers can reclaim the difference between the basic and higher rates of tax.
+As with Gift Aid, higher rate taxpayers can reclaim the difference between the basic and higher or additional rates of tax.